hjlopes/deep-learning-udacity-projects/project-face-generation/README.md

 # Project Overview

-In this project a Deep Convolutional Generative Adversarial Networks (DGAN) is developed in order to generate "face" celebrity faces.
+In this project a Deep Convolutional Generative Adversarial Networks (DGAN) was developed in order to generate celebrity faces.

-The best results results were achieved with 4 layer Discriminator and Generator with layer depths of 64.
+The best results were achieved with 4 layer Discriminator and Generator with layer depths of 64.

 A sample of the results after 50 epochs can be seen here: